iamcco/diagnostic-languageserver/README.md

     "dls": {
       "command": "diagnostic-languageserver",
       "args": ["--stdio"],
-      "filetypes": [ "vim", "email", "sh" ], // filetypes that you want to enable this lsp "initializationOptions": {
+      "filetypes": [ "sh", "email" ], // filetypes that you want to enable this lsp "initializationOptions": {
         "linters": {
           ...